Alfresco/docs-alfresco/content-services/latest/admin/jmx-reference.md

 or external tools like JConsole.
 The editable management beans are described here with their default values where attributes are not already explained in the Admin Console.

-The default values given are the defaults for an installer-installed instance of Alfresco Content Services on Windows.
+The default values given are the defaults for an installer-installed instance of Content Services on Windows.
 These values can differ if you are using a different install method or operating system.

 >**WARNING**: Be aware that any changes you make to attributes in the live system are written to the database.
-The next time that Alfresco Content Services starts, these values will take precedence over any values specified in properties files, for example, `alfresco-global.properties`.
+The next time that Content Services starts, these values will take precedence over any values specified in properties files, for example, `alfresco-global.properties`.

 ### Alfresco:Type=Configuration, Category=ActivitiesFeed